tlcodes/hnapp/README.md

 # HackerNews clone app

+Check out the app [HNapp live](https://tlcodes.github.io/hnapp/build)
-You can see the app at https://tlcodes.github.io/hnapp/build (then click the menu items)
+Note: You need to click the menu items to fetch HackerNews stories.

 Made with React and Redux, Axios for GET requests